Jubin5/DSML-Project/README.md

 4. View results and visualizations in the generated output files.

 ## 💡 Conclusion
-The **Random Forest Classifier** provides a solid baseline for income prediction using the **UCI Adult Dataset**.
+The **Gradient Boosting Classifier** provides a solid baseline for income prediction using the **UCI Adult Dataset**.
 With further refinements, such as **handling class imbalance, adding features, and using deep learning models**, the prediction accuracy and fairness can be improved. 🚀

 ---
 ### 📬 Contact